Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

-Both the vertex addition and the edge split preserve the relationship between the number of edges and the number of vertices in the $d$-periodic orbit graph.
-If $|E| = 2|V| - 2$ then $|E'| = 2|V'| - 2$ as well.
-We have the following corollary to the previous propositions:

-\begin{cor} Periodic vertex additions and edge splits, and their reverse operations, preserve generic minimal rigidity of periodic orbit graphs $\pog$ on $\Tor^2$. \end{cor}

 The process of deleting a three-valent vertex from $\pog$ by a reverse edge split, and then performing an edge split will not usually produce a graph that is identical to the original (see Figure \ref{fig:deletingSplitting}).
-However, we can ensure that we always produce a graph with an isomorphic space of infinitesimal motions, using the following lemma:
+However, we can ensure that we always produce a graph whose rigidity matrix has the same rank as the original, using the following lemma:

 \begin{lem} Let $\pog$ be a periodic orbit graph, and let $\pogp$ be a reverse edge split of $\pog$.
 Then for some edge split $\langle \overline G, \overline m \rangle$ of $\pogp$ with $G = \overline G$, the resulting graph $\pogom$ is $T$-gain equivalent to $\pog$. \end{lem}